 July 39er gift idea: While many of us consider birthstones by month, some gemstone experts prefer their jewels by Zodiac sign.
 The deep-red ruby is perfect for your Cancer 39ers’ UN-birthday gift of passion, and the lucky Leo who receives a spiritual black onyx, will delight in its mystery.

 ֎ Aging with ATT-i-tude Platitude

 And dear readers, I just want you to know that I try my best to create an informative, aesthetically creative article for you each month.
 However, Blogger is not a professional hosting site—but they’re free through Google.
-So we’re stuck with their crummy platform that doesn’t work well to manipulate images with writing.
+So we’re stuck with their crummy platform that doesn’t work well to manipulate images with writing, if you aren’t a techie who knows HTML.
 Trust me, I’ve tried for years to write articles without gaps between paragraphs and even between sentences.
 Sigh.
 Maybe I’ll win the lottery and be able to afford a professional hosting site someday.
 Cheers!

 LinDee Rochelle is a writer and editor by trade, and author by way of Rock & Roll.
 She has published two books (of three) in her Blast from Your Past series, available on Amazon (eBook and print): Book 1 – Rock & Roll Radio DJs: The First Five Years 1954-1959; and Book 2 – Rock & Roll Radio DJs: The Swinging Sixties.
 Coming soon … The Psychedelic Seventies!

 *Important Message: Any data, links, or opinions in this site are for your information only and does not constitute legal or medical expertise of any kind.
 My proficiency is writing and sensible reporting.
 Period.
 Please use all data, links, or my skewed opinions at your own risk.